eriktonon/eriktonon/README.md

 <h3>  About Me!</h3>

-  🙋🏻‍♂️ &nbsp; Exploring new technologies, automate tasks and share knowledge.
+  🙋🏻‍♂️ &nbsp; Hi everyone!
+My name is Erik, I'm a married father of three girls and I'm passionate about open-source, knowledge sharing, and communities.

-  🙋🏻‍♂️ &nbsp; I have a degree in internet systems and a cloud computing specialization student.
+  🙋🏻‍♂️ &nbsp; I have a degree in Information Systems, a postgraduate degree in Cloud Computing Projects, and currently pursuing an MBA in Finance, Investments, and Banking.
+With nine years of experience, I have certifications in Cloud AWS, IBM Cloud, SRE, DevOps, and Scrum.
+My specialties include problem-solving, Linux, Containers, DevOps, and many others.
+I've worked with big names such as Gazin.com. br, Zup IT Innovation, AGI Bank, Perfect Flight, IBM, and currently at BTG Pactual.

-  💼 &nbsp; Working as a Cloud Engineer | SRE at [IBM](https://ibm.com/).
+  💼 &nbsp; Working as Observability Architect | SRE at [BTG Pactual](https://www.btgpactualdigital.com/).

 ## Languages and Tools